Pacific visits Pollerd and Santa Clara

 BOTTOM LINE: Santa Clara hosts Pacific after Olivia Pollerd scored 21 points in Santa Clara’s 59-50 win against the San Francisco Dons.

-The Broncos are 5-6 in home games.
-Santa Clara has a 1-1 record in games decided by less than 4 points.
+The Broncos have gone 5-6 at home.
+Santa Clara allows 64.7 points and has been outscored by 1.4 points per game.

-The Tigers are 7-6 against conference opponents.
-Pacific gives up 66.5 points to opponents and has been outscored by 1.5 points per game.
+The Tigers have gone 7-6 against WCC opponents.
+Pacific has a 3-11 record against teams over .500.

-The Broncos and Tigers square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Pollerd is shooting 42.0% and averaging 16.3 points for the Broncos.
-Alana Goodchild is averaging 1.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Pollerd is averaging 16.3 points, 6.1 rebounds and 1.6 blocks for the Broncos.
+Malia Latu is averaging 13.9 points over the last 10 games.

-Liz Smith averages 1.4 made 3-pointers per game for the Tigers, scoring 14.0 points while shooting 30.8% from beyond the arc.
-Anaya James is shooting 41.7% and averaging 15.2 points over the last 10 games.
+Anaya James is averaging 13 points, 4.9 assists and 2.3 steals for the Tigers.
+Liz Smith is averaging 13.5 points over the last 10 games.

 LAST 10 GAMES: Broncos: 5-5, averaging 62.7 points, 29.7 rebounds, 12.7 assists, 5.0 steals and 2.4 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 66.8 points per game.